 Interesting, eh? - a funny offbeat tale in which two ordinary blokes get to make an unlikely trip to meet an unlikely God.

 Clyne - a two and half minute piece of flash fiction, not quite as brooding as it seems, written for a 'Noir' themed evening.

 Philip reads frequently at Stroud Short Stories and was a regular at Story Fridays in Bath.
 He has read at many of the annual Stroud Theatre Festivals, The Green Man Festival and at Croissant Neuf Festival.
 He played a sell-out show at The Nailsworth Festival in 2021.
 The stories have also appeared in his one man show Celebrity Love Hero and (Reasonably) Great Sporting Moments, and at The Cheltenham Everyman Studio Theatre.

-If you’d like him to appear and read them for your own event or private gathering, either alone or with a fellow writer, click here for Gig in the House.
+If you’d like him to appear and read you his stories for your own event or private gathering, either alone or with a fellow writer, click here for Gig in the House.

 Read Mrs Brownlow’s Daughter or hear Philip reading it here.